Austin-Sparks.net

 It will surprise no one that, with such a purpose in view, leadership is fundamentally linked with warfare.

-Joshua — the man of war
+Joshua - the Man of War

 We first meet Joshua in connection with the withstanding of God's people by Amalek (Ex.
 17).
 So early in the people's history, as they start with freshness toward the ultimate goal, evil forces arise to bar the way.
 Amalek took the initiative - "then fought Amalek".
 We need not embark upon all the details such as what Amalek typifies in spiritual conflict.
 The opposing forces take various forms, choosing their own significant ground and time.
 For our purpose the fact of opposition is the occasion for bringing to light what was there, but hidden, as God's answer.